superhu4/bibledelight/content/plans/untraditional.md

 ## Features

 - Exposure to valuable resources
-- Easy to user with someone else
+- Easy to use with someone else
 - Support joy in God's word
 - Allows lingering in certain places
 - Keeps the biblical text saturating life